BrianOtto/ui-builder/README.md

 ## Build Instructions

 If you make changes to the project then you will need to run the [build script](build.bat) to generate new files in the web directory.
-This build script only works in Windows right now, but there will be a bash script for Linux / macOS soon.
+This build script only works in Windows right now, but there will eventually be a bash script for Linux / macOS.

 ## Documentation

-UI Builder only supports a limited set of elements right now.
-Documentation will become available as more is added.
+UI Builder only supports a limited set of elements right now, and documentation will become available as more is added.
+A good introduction on how to use the app is to follow along with the original [demo](https://brianotto.github.io/ui-builder/doc/demo).

 I will also be adding example templates that can be used as a starting point for your apps.

 ## 3rd Party Libraries